vis-kid/octopress_drafts_previewer/source/_posts/2016-04-19-Active-Record-Queries-02.markdown

 ```

 So we are matching missions and their accompanying agents—in a single query!
 Sure, we could get the missions first, iterate over them one by one and ask for its agents.
 But then we would go back to our dreadful “N + 1 query problem”.
 No, thank you!
 What’s also nice about this approach is that we won’t get any nil cases with inner joins, we only get records returned that match their ids to foreign keys in associated tables.
 If we need to find missions for example that lack any agents, we would need an outer join instead.

-You can also join multiple associated tables of course.
+Since this involves currently to write your own `OUTER JOIN` SQL, we will look into this in the last article.
+Back to standard joins, you can also join multiple associated tables of course.

 ###### Rails